-Aki Kaurismaki’s “Total Balalaika Show” is the most incongruous -- and inspired -- crosscultural pairing since Nureyev danced with Miss Piggy.
-Hourlong concert docu could have auds convulsing with laughter, stamping their feet and clapping their hands from Woodstock to Vladivostok.
+Aki Kaurismaki’s “Total Balalaika Show” is the most incongruous — and inspired — crosscultural pairing since Nureyev danced with Miss Piggy.
+Hourlong concert docu, in which Finland’s Leningrad Cowboys trade standards with the ex-Red Army Choir, could have auds convulsing with laughter, stamping their feet and clapping their hands from Woodstock to Vladivostok.